raman1236/Terraform_project/README.md

 Form: https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/migrate/azure-migration-guide/migrate?tabs=Tools

-Cloud Infrastructure requirements to be created
+Cloud Infrastructure requirements to be created - Azure Network and Infrastructure Flows
 1. We are hosting in two Regions ( EastUS, WestUS ) and peering back to on-premise data center using ExpressRoute
 2. Creating two VNET’s one each in Regions ( EastUS, WestUS )
 ~~~